As part of our series on bounce back loans we cover the question of what happens if you default on your loan.

 If you are running a limited company and you feel the debts are becoming overwhelming, a number of options remain available to you.
 These could include a business rescue processs, such as company voluntary arrangement, or choosing voluntary liquidation if you feel the business is no longer viable.

 For a frank and practical discussion about any of these options, make contact with one of our experts at your convenience and we’ll talk you you through the process, timeframes, and costs.
+We specialise in helping smaller businesses through tough financial circumstances.

 If you’re concerned about the potential costs of liquidating, remember government redundancy payments are available for directors, and in some cases can offer a lifeline if you’re insolvent company is being closed down.